High-Order-Quarterwave-Society/Paraflex-112-GER-Top/README.md

 Other designs using the Paraflex principles where made for subwoofers, kickbins and tops.
 There are always new concepts and designs in progress on the [HOQWS facebook page](https://www.facebook.com/groups/bassaz/).

-# Working range
+# Working range (NEED UPDATE)
 The PF-112-mk1 has a XX (Fb) tuning and working range shall be XX to XX.
-With phase plugs on the mid driver baffle this can be extended to 900hz.
-Recomended crossover setting depends on the drivers used, but a basic setting can be set with a 90hz 4th order Linkwitz Rily Highpass Filter (24dB/LR HPF) and a 600-900hz 24dB/LR LP.
+With phase plugs on the mid driver baffle this can be extended to XXXhz.
+Recomended crossover setting depends on the drivers used, but a basic setting can be set with a XX order XX Highpass Filter (XXdB/LR HPF) and a XXhz XZdB/LR LP.
 However we encourage the user to adjust the frequency range and filter based on their application and measurements.

 # Adding waveguides or horn to extend to 16-20Khz
 The PF-112-mk1 can be fitted with a Line-array type waveguide or a exponential horn on top of the cabinet (or modeled into an extended cabinet).
 We recomend 1.4" or higher Compression Drivers capable in a range from about 800Hz, 900Hz or 1Khz up to 16-20Khz.